Reggie Theus: Acting and broadcasting career

 Theus made cameos in the films Book of Love, Forget Paris and Like Mike.

 Theus called Pac-12 basketball with Barry Tompkins on Fox Sports Net.

 Personal life

-Theus is married to Elaine.
-They have three children: Raquel (Roqui for short); Reginald Wayne Jr.; and Rhyan.
-He has another child, Chicago Cubs prospect Brennen Davis, from a previous relationship, but Davis has stated Theus is "not a part of my life."
+Theus is married to former TV model Elaine Hobson.
+They have three children: Raquel (Roqui for short), Reginald, and Rhyan.

+Theus has a son, baseball player Brennen Davis, with Jakki Davis-Dollak, a long-jumper at the University of Washington.
+Davis says that Theus is "not a part of [his] life."